marcin-wosinek/blog/_posts/2013-10-19-The-angular-way-MeetJs-Summit.md

 * plenty of talks
 * testability
 * short and readable code
-* two ways binding
+* two-ways data binding

 ## Reality
 * it's not a silver bullet
-* just a tool - and for some problems it's good fit, while for others not
+* just a tool - some problems it fixes, the others not

 ## Common pitfall
-* So we have a lot of browser side js frameworks
+* So we have a lot of browser side JS frameworks
-* and non of them works without js on the browser side
+* and none of them works without JS on the browser side
 * it's tricky to make search engine index your content

 ## Lynx